Enzo12z/Bachelor-Thesis-Code-Enzo-Celso-Zoratti/README.md

 - ISSP Datasets (ZA5500 & ZA7650
 - Parlgov Election Data (view_election)
 - PopuList 3.0 for populist country classification
+- Codebooks from 2020 and 2010 ISSP Environmental modules

 note: If BaseModel code is run at once, output will correspond to RW7 (parties with a 7 or more threshold on left_right scale)